verneh/DS/README.md

 [NLP](https://github.com/verneh/datasci/tree/master/NLP) is a work in progress.

-[Recommender](https://github.com/verneh/DataSci/tree/master/Recommender) is my version of a Spotify Recommender.
+[Recommender](https://github.com/verneh/DataSci/tree/master/Recommender) is my version of a Spotify Recommender to see if songs from another playlist can be added to a playlist.

 [Simulations](https://github.com/verneh/datasci/tree/master/Simulations) is where i try to do some simulation modeling through ModSimPy.
 Currently have a project on bike sharing utilization.